5PM CHRISTMAS EVE CHild-led SERVICE

 · Mail a check to Christ Church, 4845 NE 25th Ave., Fort Lauderdale, FL 33308

+Connect cards may also be placed with your offering.
 Christ Church is a congregationally supported ministry.
-We thank you for your faithfulness, which allows us to reflect the love, hope and joy of Jesus to our community.
+Thank you for your faithfulness as we reflect the love, hope and joy of Jesus to our community.

-THE LORD’S PRAYER | Kennedy Stone & Blair Vella
+THE LORD’S PRAYER | Blair Vella

 Our Father, who art in heaven, hallowed be thy name.
 Thy kingdom come.
 Thy will be done on earth, as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, the power, and the glory, forever.
 Amen.

-THE LIGHTING OF THE CANDLES
+THE LIGHTING OF CANDLES | Led by Julia Chetri

-* CAROL OF PEACE
+CAROL OF PEACE

 Silent Night, Holy Night | The United Methodist Hymnal No. 239